Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

 Available Charged Attacks: Close Combat (Fighting), Crunch (Dark), Iron Head (Steel), Moonblast (Fairy)

 The Master League is Zamazenta’s best chance to shine in the GO Battle League.
-While Zamazenta’s inability to learn a Fighting-type Fast Attack is still a hindrance, it can fire off Close Combat quickly with assistance from Snarl’s healthy energy generation.
+While its inability to learn a Fighting-type Fast Attack is still a hindrance, it can use Close Combat quickly with assistance from Snarl’s good energy generation.
 In the Master League with its unlimited CP cap, Zamazenta is considered reasonably bulky.
-Within the Master League, Zamazenta lines up favorably against popular picks like Dialga, Origin Forme Giratina, Excadrill, and Melmetal.
+It compares favorably against popular picks like Dialga, Origin Forme Giratina, Excadrill, and Melmetal.
 However, it has an unfavorable matchup against other Master League stars, including Dragonite, Mewtwo, and Zygarde.

 When it comes to Charged Attacks, Zamazenta can learn four different types.
 Plus, none of these attacks require an Elite Fast TM or an Elite Charged TM, so you can save those items for another Pokémon.
-Out of the available attacks, the Fighting-type Charged Attack Close Combat benefits from a same-type attack bonus and is therefore a strong option.
-As always in the GO Battle League, you should teach your Pokémon a second Charged Attack to maximize its effectiveness.
-Which attack you choose will depend on the rest of your lineup and strategy, but you’ll want to choose a Charged Attack that provides type coverage you don’t already have.
+Out of the attacks it can learn, the Fighting-type Charged Attack Close Combat benefits from a same-type attack bonus and is therefore a strong option.
+As always in the GO Battle League, you should teach your Pokémon a second Charged Attack to maximize their effectiveness.
+Which attack you choose will depend on the rest of your lineup and strategy, but you’ll want to pick one that provides type coverage you don’t already have.

 Raising Zamazenta’s CP to its maximum requires a lot of Zamazenta Candy and Stardust—as does teaching it a second Charged Attack—so try to catch as many Zamazenta as possible to get you there faster.